 Deception and the toppling of Saddam Hussein's statue in Firdos Square, Baghdad, 9 April 2003

-Following its strategy attempting to throw light on deceit of all kinds, Clarion is compiling a dossier of information about the toppling of the statue of Saddam Hussein in Fardos Square, Baghdad on 9 April 2003.
-The purpose of this, as always, is to learn not only about this incident in particular, but to gain insight into techniques of deception in general, and how particular techniques might have been or might be applied in other circumstances.
-Studying one particular incident can also yield valuable information about the integrity of individuals and organisations; you need only catch someone lying once to know that he or she is a liar.
-We don't attempt to come to any conclusions here yet, but simply start to collect information.
+Following its strategy attempting to throw light on deceit of all kinds, Clarion is compiling a dossier of information about the toppling of the statue of Saddam Hussein in Fardos Square, Baghdad on 9 April 2003 and media reporting of it.
+This page does not attempt to come to any conclusions here yet but simply collect information.

-From that mine of information and disinformation that is the web, Clarion has ferreted out some eyewitness reports.
-The policy in doing this is to try to find reports published by well-known organisations available on their own websites (as opposed to unverifiable, purported copies of reports elsewhere on the web).
+The general policy in selecting the reports listed here is to try to find reports published by well-known organisations available on their own websites (as opposed to unverifiable, purported copies of reports elsewhere on the web).

 The next one is an eyewitness account by an ("embedded") American reporter John Koopman for the San Francisco Chronicle.
-It's unusual for any US newspaper report to remain on the web for more than a few days yet this one is freely available at the time of writing April 2006 at: "MCCOY'S MARINES: DARKSIDE TOWARD BAGHDAD Chapter 6 of 6". http://sfgate.com/cgi-bin/article.cgi?file=/chronicle/archive/2003/11/15/DDP2UPUS1.DTL
+"MCCOY'S MARINES: DARKSIDE TOWARD BAGHDAD Chapter 6 of 6". http://sfgate.com/cgi-bin/article.cgi?file=/chronicle/archive/2003/11/15/DDP2UPUS1.DTL

 The removal of a statue in Russia